-US 10-year yields are testing a long-term descending channel top, according to George Davis, Chief FIC Technical Analyst at RBC Capital Markets.
+US 10-year yields will likely retest the November high, according to George Davis, Chief Technical Strategist at RBC Capital Markets.

 Update 9 January 2020: Davis is retaining his bearish core view for global 10-year bonds.

 Tony Sycamore, Director of TECHFX TRADERS, says the US 10-year yield is in the middle of a corrective rally and will shortly resume its downtrend.

 Update (17 Nov): Corrective rally appears to be complete.